Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Schedule Analysis

-- In their best win of the season, the Hawkeyes defeated the No. 2 Indiana Hoosiers, 86-85, on February 26.
+- On February 26, the Hawkeyes picked up their best win of the season, an 86-85 victory over the Indiana Hoosiers, who rank No. 2 in the AP's Top 25.

-- The Hawkeyes have 11 wins against Quadrant 1 opponents, the fifth-most in Division 1.

-- Iowa has six wins over Quadrant 2 teams, tied for the 22nd-most in the country.
+- Iowa has six wins against Quadrant 2 opponents, tied for the 22nd-most in the country.

 Iowa 2022-23 Best Wins